hakhakobian/regallery/readme.txt

 == Screenshots ==

 1. Add/edit gallery overview screen.
+2. Live preview of gallery for option changes.
-2. Modal box for choosing images from your Media Library.
+3. Modal box for choosing images from your Media Library.
-3. Live preview of gallery for option changes.
 4. Widget for inserting created galleries into the Gutenberg editor.
-5. Gallery with Thumbnail Preview.
+5. Gallery with Thumbnails view.
+6. Gallery with Mosaic view.
+7. Gallery with Masonry view.
-6. Lightbox View of the Gallery.
+8. Lightbox View of the Gallery.

 == Frequently Asked Questions ==